LucasBorza/network-notebook/Documentation/BGP.md

 Now lets say R4 is to pass routes from R1 to R5 and because of the eBGP rule it would change the routes next-hop-address to 10.1.45.1.
 Which also works correctly, because R5 would traverse R4 which then knows how to reach R1.

 Now, here is where the problem comes in to play.
 R5 has several networks behind it and needs to advertise them to R1.
-R4 will receive the routes and then route them to R1, but here\'s the catch now that this is an iBGP relationship it will keep the same next-hop-address of R5 (10.1.45.2) which clearly can\'t be reached by R1, because this address is not in its routing table.
+R4 will receive the routes and then route them to R1, but here's the catch now that this is an iBGP relationship it will keep the same next-hop-address of R5 (10.1.45.2) which clearly can't be reached by R1, because this address is not in its routing table.
 Because of this the routes will not go into the IP routing table and will remain in the BGP route table.